hackantons/yb-2021-frontend/README.md

 This project is the winner of the [YB Hackaton](https://hackathon.bscyb.ch/) 2021 by [Jonny Burger](https://github.com/JonnyBurger), [Simon Messerli](https://github.com/simonmesserli), [Jonas Niestroj](https://github.com/JonasNiestroj) and [Nico Martin](https://github.com/nico-martin/).

-> If you go through the code please keep in mind that we had **only 24 hours** and we did not care too much about an elegant architecture or super clean structure.
+> If you go through the code please keep in mind that we had **only 24 hours** and we did not care too much about an elegant architecture or a super clean structure.
 It works.
 That's all that counts!

 ## The challenge